 Creating accessible PDFs is more than just meeting compliance standards—it’s about ensuring inclusivity, professionalism, and usability for everyone.
 By adding clear headings, tags, alt text, and proper reading order, you make your documents compatible with assistive technologies and compliant with legal requirements.

 Whether you’re in business, education, healthcare, or government, accessible PDFs strengthen credibility and expand your audience reach.
-With Microsoft Word, Adobe Acrobat, and online tools, such as PDF.net, you can build or fix accessible PDFs in no time.
+With Microsoft Word, Adobe Acrobat, and online tools, such as pdf.net, you can build or fix accessible PDFs in no time.

 Accessible PDF FAQs